wp-plugins/jonradio-display-kitchen-sink/readme.txt

 == Changelog ==

+= 3.1 =
+* Use $wpdb->prefix to store Settings to correct Site in a WordPress Network
+* Set WordPress cookie and default WordPress User Setting to 'editor=tinymce&hidetb=1'

 = 3.0 =
 * Set HIDETB=1 in both User Meta and the wp-settings-1 Cookie, instead of wordpress_adv_hidden (no longer works after WordPress 3.8.1) in tiny_mce_before_init Filter
 * Remove Kitchen Sink icon from first row